 These Oven-Baked Zucchini Cakes are great on their own, but pretty solid with a dipping sauce too.
-I served it with ketchup… but honestly I’m not sure that was the best choice.
+I served it with ketchup… but honestly, I’m not sure that was the best choice.
 I think marinara could also be good?
 Or buffalo sauce?
 Up to you, but I think there are some good options to take this recipe to the next level by adding a dipping sauce.
+Let’s kick off with the preparation.

-As I mentioned, for this rustic recipe I opted to finely chop the zucchini so that I could avoid the annoying food processor clean up.
+As I mentioned, for this recipe I opted to finely chop the zucchini so that I could avoid the annoying blender food processor clean up.
 You could use a food processor if you’d like, but I think the rustic chop approach turned out great.
-Here is the knife I am packing at home to chop, cut, dip, dive and dodge (and cutting board too):
+Here is the chef knife I am packing at home to chop, cut, dip, dive, and dodge (and cutting board too).
+If you have the vegetable chopper or onion chopper, that’s even better.

 Can you get by with a $10 Chef’s Knife from Target or Walmart?
 Of course.
 Though, like everything, I measure the value of purchases, not just the cost.
 That is the difference between being cheap and being economical, and I think the value of an every day Chef’s Knife is high and if you can afford, it’s worth investing in.